Skip to main content

 Configure the primary and secondary labels of items

 All designs/interfaces have Title and Subtitle properties.
 These act as templates that determine the primary and secondary labels of the items created from each design.
-They are entirely customisable, making it easy to identify items and see key information at a glance.
+They're fully customisable, letting you define exactly how items are identified and what data is surfaced.

 Default labels

-If Title and Subtitle are left blank on a design (and on any interfaces it implements), items of that design will display their ID as their title and the design's name as their subtitle.
+If Title and Subtitle are left blank on a design (and on any interfaces it implements), items of that design will display their Item ID as their title and the design name as their subtitle.

 A design and item with a blank title and subtitle